kubernetes/kubernetes/docs/getting-started-guides/docker.md

 ### Test it out

-At this point you should have a running Kubernetes cluster.
+At this point you should have a running kubernetes cluster.
 You can test this by downloading the kubectl binary
 ([OS X](https://storage.googleapis.com/kubernetes-release/release/v0.18.2/bin/darwin/amd64/kubectl))
 ([linux](https://storage.googleapis.com/kubernetes-release/release/v0.18.2/bin/linux/amd64/kubectl))